tesser-labs/blog/posts/math_is_law.md

 ---
-title: In Math we trust, Transitioning from "Code is law" to "Math is Law"
+title: In Math we trust.
+Transitioning from "Code is law" to "Math is Law"
-description: For this template to add your post.
+description: The decentralized computing and blockchain space is on the cusp of one of its biggest paradigm shifts, transitioning from "Code is Law" to "Math is Law."
 keywords: [ZK, Verifiable Computing, Proof Carrying Data]
 slug: ./math_is_law
 published: true